GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: MUIR: Intervention Reasoning Dataset for the Multi-User group chat

-To address these limitations, we construct \textbf{MUIR}, to the best of our knowledge, the first publicly available, high-quality benchmark dataset specifically designed for studying intervention reasoning in multi-user group chats.
-MUIR is built upon real-world human group chat logs, collected with appropriate anonymization.
-The dataset is annotated through a collaborative pipeline combining LLM labeling and human verification to ensure both annotation reliability.
-In total, MUIR contains 2,500 group chat segments, randomly split into 2,000 training instances and 500 test instances.
-After training on MUIR, our lightweight intervention judge model achieves performance that surpasses existing advanced large language models on the group-chat intervention task.\\ \textbf{Data Collection.} We recruited 30 volunteers from diverse backgrounds and instructed them to use several open-source chat log extraction tools to collect group chat data from their social applications and all collected conversations were conducted in English.
-Prior to data collection, all group members were informed that the data would be used solely for research purposes and would undergo strict anonymization and content filtering.
-Data collection was conducted only after obtaining explicit consent from all participants within each group.
-In total, we collected chat logs from nearly 50 group chats, covering a wide range of topics and interaction scenarios.
-These include, but are not limited to, daily life sharing, technology discussions, fandom communities, art and creativity, pets, sports, programming, academic, emotional support, wellness and healing, cooking, and peer assistance. \\ \textbf{Dataset Construction Process.} Based on the collected long-term chat logs from nearly 50 group chats, we construct the dataset following the procedure outlined in Algorithm \ref{ij_dataset}.
-In the preprocessing stage, we employ the Multimodal Message Processor to convert all non-textual content into text captions.
+\textbf{Dataset construction process.} Based on the collected long-term chat logs from nearly 50 group chats, we construct the dataset following the procedure outlined in Algorithm \ref{ij_dataset}.
+In the preprocessing stage, we employ the multimodal message processor to convert all non-textual content into text captions.
 Next, we segment the continuous chat streams using a sliding window strategy as depicted in Algorithm \ref{alg:gen_intervention}.
-Specifically, we define a long-term context window of size $W$ and introduce an overlap $O$ (set to $W // 5$) between consecutive segments.
+Specifically, we define a long-term context window of size $W$ and introduce an overlap $O$ (set to $\left\lfloor \frac{W}{5} \right\rfloor$) between consecutive segments.
 The introduction of overlap mitigates context fragmentation at segment boundaries and enables the model to better capture cross-turn dependencies.
-Each segmented chat window is then fed into GPT-4o with carefully designed prompts.
-The model is instructed to identify intervention types (label), generates rationales and responses, while also recognizing the exact positions of interventions using message-level identifiers (IDs).\\ \textbf{Training Segment Construction and Label Leakage Solution.} Given the annotated long-form group chat logs, a key challenge lies in how to segment them into training instances suitable for learning the intervention policy.
-Specifically, the expert model is designed to determine whether an intervention is needed after the latest message in a given context window.
-However, constructing such training samples introduces non-trivial issues related to label leakage, inference latency and contextual consistency.
-A central design question is whether the model should be exposed to historical intervention signals, including previously generated intervention decisions and responses.
-Detailed analysis will be provided in the supplementary materials.
+Each segmented chat window is then fed into GPT-4o~\cite{hurst2024gpt} with carefully designed prompts.
+The model is instructed to identify intervention types (label), generate rationales and responses, while also recognizing the exact positions of interventions using message-level identifiers (IDs).